 DATA PROTECTION NOTICE

-In this data protection notice, we explain how Centaur collects personal data about you, how we use it and how you can interact with us about this data.
+In this data protection notice, we explain how Centaur collects personal data about you, how we use it and how you can communicate with us regarding your personal data.

 2. Centaur Group